 Also of interest is that Spokane has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Spokane is somewhat higher than in the average US city of 21.84%: 28.76% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Spokane is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.76% of adults 25 and older in the city have at least a bachelor's degree.